• Skip to primary navigation

 The human benefit

 Green infrastructure enhances the quality of life in cities.
 Urban green spaces contribute to physical health by providing areas for exercise and improving air quality.
-In fact studies show that frequent park visits in the UK save the NHS an estimated 100 million pounds per year.
+In fact, studies show that frequent park visits in the UK save the NHS an estimated 100 million pounds per year.

 Spending time in nature has proven benefits to mental health.
 The act of forest bathing highlights how spending time immersed in nature can reduce cortisol and improve cognition and memory.